 Any student bringing a bicycle or scooter, including electric versions, to school is responsible for placing it in the rack by the gym and locking it to the bike rack.
-The school will not assume responsibility for any bicycles or scooters.
+The school will not assume responsibility for any stolen or damaged bicycles or scooters.